jpsim/DeckRocket/README.md

 ## Requirements

 DeckRocket is built in Swift and relies on Multipeer Connectivity on both OS X and iOS.
-Xcode 6.3, OS X 10.10 and iOS 8 are all required to build, install and use DeckRocket.
+Xcode 7.3.1, OS X 10.10 (and up) and iOS 8 (and up) are all required to build, install and use DeckRocket.

 ## Usage

 1. Make sure you meet the requirements listed above.
+2. Run `git submodule update --init`
 2. Build and run both the "Mac" and "iOS" schemes in the `DeckRocket.xcodeproj` Xcode project.
 You should see a :rocket: icon in your menu bar.
 3. Open a presentation in Deckset on your Mac.